OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/CommandLine.md

 ### Console

+This is a very limited list of the available commands in the console app, since the command names can vary between driver versions.

+Use the `--help` argument to see the list of supported commands in your specific version.

 |          Argument        | Description |
 | :----------------------: | ----------- |
 |        `--version`       | Shows the compatible OpenTabletDriver daemon version